Living in a compact apartment or a cozy cottage shouldn’t mean you have to sacrifice your love for nature.

 2#.
 Floating Shelves for Potted Herbs

-The staggered heights of the shelves allow each plant to receive adequate sunlight while adding a modern, architectural look to your interior.
-It’s a stylish way to incorporate organic textures into a minimalist kitchen without cluttering your precious countertops.
+The staggered heights of your new shelves allow each plant to receive adequate sunlight throughout the day.
+This layout adds a modern, architectural look to your interior without sacrificing any of your limited space.

 3#.
 Magnetic Planters for Fridge Greenery